Meet Mt. Rainier Guide Emily Johnston

 At the time the article was published (Feb 2015), Johnston was 51 and declared “…the oldest woman working on Mount Rainier…” A couple of months later, on April 25 of 2015, she earned yet another title: Mt.
 Everest earthquake and avalanche survivor.

 My interview with Johnston hadn’t revealed the harrowing and heroic details of her past.
-It had remained fun, relatively light and focused on IMG’s Mt.
+It had remained fun, relatively light and focused on women leaders and IMG’s Mt.
 Rainier All Women’s Climbs— the story I intended on writing about.
-Now in its third year, Johnston is the senior guide heading up these treks, and she was my point-of-contact.
+Now in its third year, Johnston is the senior mountain guide heading up these treks, and she was my point-of-contact.

 IMG’s Mt.
 Rainier All Women’s Climb

 My talk with Johnston shed light on IMG’s valuable programs.
-But it is the combination of what she had to say about them, and what I uncovered about her, that makes them a priceless opportunity for any woman interested in adventure and exploration.
+But it is the combination of what she had to say about them, and what I uncovered about her, that makes them a priceless opportunity for any woman interested in exploration with women leaders at the helm of their adventure.

 “It’s been incredibly popular and super fun,” says Johnston in regards to the women’s program.
 But she wants to make it clear that the program isn’t altered in any way to be easier.
 “It’s not watered down in any way.
 We do the same thing that we do in all of the programs, but it’s done with a team of strong and competent women leading,” says Johnston.